macrisconstantine/mario-database/README.md

 - The `sounds` table stores a collection of sounds that can be connected to any of the characters.
 ## webpage
 To visit the webpage, click on the image at the top of this `README.md`.
 <br><br>After making the database, I wanted some way to show the data.
 But GitHub Pages only allows for static sites (no databases allowed).
-Turns out a database can be transformed into a JSON file, which can be fed to an HTML page, even in a static site.
+It out that a database can be transformed into a JSON file, which can be fed to an HTML page, even in a static site.
 So I did this, and was quite happy with the result.